reaction

 Streams

-When defining a stream, you should use a command that follows new writes on logs and print them as they arise.
+When defining a Stream, you should use a command that follows new writes on logs and print them as they arise.

 The command should not print older lines.
-For example, tail -f /var/log/nginx/access.log will print the last 10 lines first, then follow appended lines.
+For example, tail -F /var/log/nginx/access.log will print the last 10 lines first, then follow appended lines.
 This a problem because restarting reaction will result in the same 10 logs potentially printed multiple times.

 Examples of good commands: